BasantAwad/Reinforcement-Learning-Game/DOCUMENTATION.md

 ---

+## Deprecated Files

+- `backend/agents/tabular.py`: Previously contained combined tabular implementations (Q-Learning, SARSA, Dynamic Programming).
+The implementations have been split into separate files under `backend/agents/`:
+   - `q_learning.py`
+   - `sarsa.py`
+   - `dynamic_programming.py`

+   `tabular.py` is currently a deprecation stub to avoid breaking imports; it can be removed once documentation and external references are updated.

 *Documentation generated for AIE322 Advanced Machine Learning Final Project*